 Medical History: Maisey and her brother, Max, were surrendered to a high kill shelter in NC.
 The shelter was told they are 11 years old.
 The vet agrees that 11 is a good estimate (although Max acts younger than Maisey).
 Both are up to date on vaccines, spayed & neutered, & microchipped.

 MAISEY has arthritis in her left knee, and has a difficult time getting up from a lying or sitting position.
 Once she is up and moving around, it loosens up and she gets around just fine.
 She most likely has mild arthritis in other joints on her back end and licks and chews at her feet and knees and that has caused the rust discoloration you see in her photos.
-She has been on Glucosamine and Fish Oil since her time in foster, and soon an anti-inflammatory/pain medication will be added.
+She has been on Glucosamine and Fish Oil since her time in foster care.

 Foster Comments: As a long-time foster, I have cared for all breeds, ages, and personalities.
-My soft spot is seniors and Maisey is exactly the reason why.
+My soft spot is seniors and Max and Maisey are exactly the reason why.

 MAISEY: From the instant I met her, I fell in love with her “Grandma” soulful eyes that just make you want to hold her and give her everything she needs to make the remainder of her life full of love and comfort.
 She is pure sweetness and if you are looking for a dog to give you a constant reminder of how precious a life is, no matter what age, Maisey is your girl.

-We are hoping that Maisey and Max will be adopted together as that is all they've ever known and do seek out each other's company.
+We are hoping that Maisey and Max will be adopted together.
+They are very close and they are comforted by each other’s presence.

 Adoption fee: Because of their age and need to be adopted together, Above & Beyond English Setter Rescue will waive any adoption fee.
 We just want them to have their remaining years in a loving home TOGETHER.